 If your student is going out please ask them where they are going and approximately what time they will be home.
 If your student is returning home late in the evening remind them to take a taxi, bus, or other public transportation option, rather than walk.

-If your student wants to stay out overnight, they must get Experience America’s approval.
+If your student wants to stay out overnight, they must get Experience Technology’s approval.
 If they are permitted to stay out, your student must tell you where they will be staying and leave a contact phone number for you.
 Please do not encourage your student to invite friends to spend the night with them in your homestay.
-If your student is persistent, please refer the matter to your EA Coordinator.
+If your student is persistent, please refer the matter to your ET Coordinator.

 Conflict and Communication

 We encourage Homestay students to work through issues with their homestay host directly.
 This is one of the important challenges and cultural learning opportunities presented by the homestay experience.
 If we can be of assistance please let us know and we are happy to help out.
-If a serious communication issues arises, please contact EA who will try to resolve the issue through mediation with both parties.
+If a serious communication issues arises, please contact ET who will try to resolve the issue through mediation with both parties.

 All families are required to supply students with two meals a day; Breakfast and Dinner.
 Lunches should also be provided to students on the weekends.
-In some cases this may change for a specific group, which each host will be notified of prior to accepting a short-term student in to their home.
+In some cases this may change for a specific group, which Each host will be notified of prior to accepting a short-term student in to their home.